cokecancook/betmaestro-frontend/README.md

 # BetMaestro Frontend

-This is a Next.js frontend for BetMaestro.
+This is a Next.js vibecoded frontend for BetMaestro.
 The app currently returns a dummy betting strategy and is **not connected to any cloud backend or live architecture**.
 The cloud deployment is no longer active, so all betting strategies are generated locally from static data.

 ## Getting Started